Beardedwizardofdoom/numbergame/README.md

 # Number Game

-A game that lets you guess a random number and tells you if you are correct.
+A game that lets you guess a random generated number and tells you if you are correct.